-Let’s say that we have a webpage ‘www.vulnerable.site’ taking user input into two fields: ‘$userID’ and ‘$password’, hence it’s a login form.
+Let’s say that we have a webpage ‘www.vulnerable.site’ taking user input into two fields: ‘$userID’ and ‘$password’, hence it is a login form.
 We also assume that this is being handled on backend by passing the input in directly into an SQL query, looking like this:

 $SQLquery = "SELECT UserID, Password, Active FROM users WHERE UserID='" +$userID+"'Password='"+$password+"'";

-There are a lot of things wrong with this, but it will serve well for the example.
+There are a lot of things wrong with this, but it will serve well as an example.
 Being a very vulnerable statement, an adversary could leverage this vulnerability without flexing their muscles too much.
-If they wanted to login as any user from the database through the form on our webpage, they would simply need to enter a simple string into the field asking from username:
+If they wanted to login as any user from the database through the form on our webpage, they would simply need to enter a simple string into the field asking for a username:

 'or 1=1 --